MaxLap/activerecord_where_assoc/README.md

 ## Development

-This gem uses the [appraisal](https://github.com/thoughtbot/appraisal) gem to easily test against multiple versions of rails.

-After checking out the repo, run `bundle install` then `appraisal install` to install dependencies.
+After checking out the repo, run `bundle install` to install dependencies.

-Run `appraisal rake test` to run the tests with every supported versions of rails.
+Run `rake test` to run the tests for the latest version of rails

 Run `bin/console` for an interactive prompt that will allow you to experiment in the same environment as the tests.

-Run `bin/fixcop` to fix a lot of common styling mistake of your code.
+Run `bin/fixcop` to fix a lot of common styling mistake of your code, make sure to do this before commiting and submitting.

 Run `rubocop` to see all the other rules that you break.
 Use common sense, sometimes it's okay to break a rule, add a [rubocop:disable comment](http://rubocop.readthedocs.io/en/latest/configuration/#disabling-cops-within-source-code) in that situation.

-To test closer to what Travis-CI does (multiple ruby versions):
+To test closer to what Travis-CI does (multiple ruby versions / multiple rails versions), use `bin/testall`:

-* Run `wwtd` to run the tests with every support version of rails and of ruby.
-Note that it will tell you which versions are not installed and you will need to install them yourself, along with bundler for each (You can skip ruby-head).

-* Run `wwtd --local` to run the tests with every support version of rails and of ruby that you have installed. (replaces `appraisal rake test`)
+* It will tell you about missing ruby versions, which you can install if you want
+* It will run rake test on each supported version or ruby/rails
+* It automatically installs bundler if a ruby version doesn't have it
+* It automatically runs bundle install

 ## Contributing